 John D. Westbrook is a managing researcher at AIR.
-Dr. Westbrook has extensive experience in the areas of disability research, development, knowledge translation, dissemination, technical assistance, implementation, and training at the state, regional, and national levels.
-His work focuses on strengthening the quality, relevance, and usefulness of disability and rehabilitation research to expand opportunities, choices, and service quality for persons with disabilities and their families.
-Dr. Westbrook currently directs two national knowledge translation initiatives: the Center on Knowledge Translation for Disability and Rehabilitation Research and the Center on Knowledge Translation for Employment Research.
-In 2013, Dr. Westbrook was named to the Steering Group of the international Campbell Collaboration and currently serves as the co-chair of the Collaboration’s Knowledge Translation and Implementation Coordinating Group and the Coordinator of the Disability Subgroup of Campbell’s Education Coordinating Group.
+Dr. Westbrook has worked extensively in the areas of disability research, development, knowledge translation, dissemination, technical assistance, implementation, and training at the state, regional, and national levels.
+His work focuses on strengthening disability and rehabilitation research to expand opportunities, choices, and service quality for persons with disabilities and their families.
+Dr. Westbrook directs two national knowledge translation initiatives: the Center on Knowledge Translation for Disability and Rehabilitation Research and the Center on Knowledge Translation for Employment Research.

-Dr. Westbrook’s previously worked at SEDL (now an affiliate of AIR), which included directing projects focused on improving knowledge translation plans and implementation processes in order to access and apply disability research, including the Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders (2008–2013), the National Center for the Dissemination of Disability Research (1995–2011), the Research Utilization Support and Help (RUSH) Project (2003–2007), the Region VI Regional Information Exchange (1983–1995), the National Model for Supported Employment and Independent Living (1988–1991), and the Independent Living Services Network (1987–1989).
-He also worked as a dissemination specialist with the Regional Exchange project, funded by the U.S. Department of Education.
+During his tenure at SEDL (now merged with AIR), Dr. Westbrook has directed projects focused on improving knowledge translation plans and implementation processes in order to access and apply disability research.
+He has also worked as a dissemination specialist with the Regional Exchange project, funded by the U.S. Department of Education.